mshima/generator-jhipster-customizer/README.md

 # Introduction

-Easiest way to customize jhipster applications or to create blueprints.
+Apply customizations to multiples jhipster projects.
-This blueprint will look for patches at the customizer folder on the root of your project.
+Can be used to create blueprints based on patches.

 This is a [JHipster](https://www.jhipster.tech/) blueprint, that is meant to be used in a JHipster application.